-strategic policy target of:

-- a) 2530% of all new homes developed in the borough over the plan period to be either affordable rented homes (homes which are up to 80% market rent) or homes for social rent to meet the borough's need; and - b) 10% of all new homes in the borough developed over the plan period to be intermediate affordable housing for low cost shared home ownership managed by a Registered Social Landlord. - SP2.4 The Council will apply the following criteria on a site specific basis to deliver affordable housing in the borough: - a) Negotiate to achieve up to 50% affordable housing provision on sites with ten or more units on the basis set out in Table 4.1; and. - b) Require a commuted sum from developments of nine or fewer units to cover the cost of providing the equivalent percentage of affordable units.
-The commuted sum will be used to provide affordable homes through Croydon Council's New Build Affordable Homes programme or by a Registered Provider.
+- SP2.3 The Council will seek to ensure that a choice of homes is available in the borough that will contribute to addressing the borough's need for affordable homes.
+This will be achieved by a strategic policy target of: - a) 25% of all new homes developed in the borough over the plan period to be either affordable rented homes (homes which are up to 80% market rent) or homes for social rent to meet the borough's need; and - b) 1015% of all new homes in the borough developed over the plan period to be intermediate affordable housing for starter homes, low cost shared home ownership managed by a Registered Social Landlord or intermediate rent. - SP2.4 The Council will apply the following criteria on a site specific basis to To deliver affordable housing in the borough, on sites of ten or more dwellings the Council will: - a) Negotiate to achieve up to 50% affordable housing subject to viability provision on sites with ten or more units on the basis set out in; - b) Require a commuted sum from developments of nine or fewer units to cover the cost of providing the equivalent percentage of affordable units.
+The commuted sum will be used to provide affordable homes through Croydon Council's New